-Orlov says it’s irrational to burn down the barn and put up a new one when changes can be made incrementally.
+Orlov said it’s irrational to burn down the barn and put up a new one when changes can be made incrementally.
 There’s too much invested in the present system to do otherwise.
-Dave Von Kleist took him to task for this on the show, but neither gave in.
+Dave Von Kleist took him to task for this on the show, but neither changed their position.

 He said in a collapse many are going to lose their savings, as many have here now, and true wealth should be reevaluated.
 He recommended seeing wealth in terms of one’s connections, skills and knowledge.
 This makes a lot of sense to me.